 Comfortable, clear and removable – Invisalign transforms your smile without disrupting your life.
 Something that over 3 million people worldwide have already discovered.

-How Does Invisalign Compare to Traditional Teeth Straightening?
+How Do Invisalign Braces Compare to Traditional Teeth Straightening?

 Unlike traditional fixed braces, there are no metal brackets or wires.
 This means that in most cases less time is spent in your Invisalign Provider’s practice for adjustments.